Small blue house in neighborhood.

 FHA Loan DTI Requirements

 FHA lenders typically require a DTI of 43% or lower.
-Of course, some lenders may allow for a slightly higher ratio if you make a larger down payment.
+Some lenders may allow a DTI up to 57% based on the borrower’s overall profile.

 Conventional Loan DTI Requirements